buhuidandan/vnc/README.md

 # vnc
-A simple and stupid virtual network card driver based on Linux TAP/TUN, just for pratice
+A simple and stupid virtual network card driver based on Linux TAP/TUN and raw socket, just for fun